 What are we looking for?

 There are two different categories that we focused on.
-We looked at features that pertained directly to the camera.
+We looked at features that pertain directly to the camera.
 If a camera isn’t providing clear, quality video, then it’s not worth purchasing.
-In included in this category is how well the camera stands up to outdoor elements because without weatherproofing, the camera is useless.
-Next, we examined “extra” features that don’t typically affect the video quality but still adds extra safety to your home.
+Included in this category is how well the camera stands up to outdoor elements because an outdoor camera is useless without weatherproofing.
+Next, we examined “extra” features that don’t typically affect the video quality but still add extra safety to your home.
 Here’s a breakdown of each feature.

 Field of view

-Field of view is the name for how much the camera can “see” through its lens.
+Field of view refers to how much the camera can “see” through its lens.
 Of course, when it comes to security, the more your camera sees, the better.
 Typically, most security cameras have around a 100- to 160-degree field of view.
 The higher the number, the more the camera can see.
 A good rule is to look for a camera that has at least a 140-degree field of view.
 That should be sufficient to cover the entirety of outdoor spaces from edge to edge.

-Probably one of the biggest reasons why someone would want an outdoor camera is for nighttime security, so it makes sense that these cameras should have the ability to see at night.
+One of the main reasons why someone would want an outdoor camera is for nighttime security, so it makes sense that these cameras should have the ability to see at night.
 Some have a built-in feature that allows them to record at night, while others rely on their spotlights to illuminate an area so the camera can record.
-Most cameras record in color, but there are some that have black and white video.
+Most cameras record in color, but there are some that use black-and-white video.

 A spotlight addition is a smart choice.
-These lights are activated with motion or manually with the app.
-So, you can add light to your outdoor camera when you need it, or the light can scare away a potential intruder trying to sneak up on your home and alert you that someone is on your property.
+These lights are activated by motion or manually wvia the app.
+You can add light to your outdoor camera when you need it, or the light can scare away a potential intruder trying to sneak up on your home and alert you that someone is on your property.

 Supplementing a spotlight, a siren is another feature that can be used to alert you to danger and scare off potential criminals.
 For it to be effective, though, it needs to be loud.
-Around 100 decibels (dB) is ideal because it is loud enough to wake you up, but it may not wake up the entire neighborhood.
+Around 100 decibels (dB) is ideal because it is loud enough to wake you up.

 False alarms are annoying and a waste of time.
-Most security cameras have a feature that allows you to select exactly where you want your camera to monitor through the app.
+Most security cameras have a feature that allows you to select via the app exactly where you want your camera to monitor.
 For example, you can make sure that the camera focuses on just your yard and not on the alley behind your home.
 In this scenario, the camera would only detect and alert you to the activity you care about and not every car that drives by.

 Operating temperature range

-As a general rule, all outdoor cameras are waterproof and dustproof (often noted as IP65 rated on the packaging).
-When it comes to weatherproofing, you also need to be sure that a camera can withstand the most extreme temperatures you may encounter in your area.
-Most cameras can withstand around minus-4 to 122 degrees Fahrenheit (minus-20 to 50 degrees Celsius).
+As a general rule, all outdoor cameras are waterproof and dustproof (often noted by an IP65 rating on the packaging).
+When it comes to weatherproofing, you also need to be sure that a camera can handle the most extreme temperatures you may encounter in your area.
+Most cameras can withstand temperatures between -4 and 122 degrees Fahrenheit (-20 and 50 degrees Celsius).

 While this feature is common on many indoor and doorbell cameras, it’s also featured on many outdoor cameras.
-Two-way audio allows you to hear someone that is in your backyard and gives you the ability to talk to them using the camera’s built-in mic and speakers.
+Two-way audio allows you to hear someone who is in your backyard and gives you the ability to talk to them using the camera’s built-in microphone and speakers.
 This feature can be handy if you are, say, having a barbecue in your backyard.
-If you’re in the kitchen you can ask your guests in the backyard if they would like anything from the fridge while you’re there.
+If you’re in the kitchen, you can ask your guests in the backyard if they would like anything from the fridge while you’re there.
 It can also be used to inform intruders that you’re calling the police.